phalem/KLIFSAI/README.md

 # KLIFSAI
-Kinase bioactivity prediction models to help discover kinase inhibitor
+Kinase bioactivity prediction models to help discover selective kinase inhibitor

 This repository will be a minimal version of KLIFSAI.
 KLIFSAI will provide a Random Forest Classifier to help in the process of kinase discovery.